Sail Buddy

 Depth ??DPT Depth (below surface or keel)

-If your device is not supported, please contact me and we can try to work something out.
+If your device is not supported, please contact me and I can try to add support in the next update.

 Notes:

 1. Sail Buddy can obtain your location either from your iPhone/iPad’s built-in GPS (i.e., Location Services) or from your NMEA devices.
-The switch is in Settings/NMEA Configuration.
+The switch is in Settings / Data.

 Apple Watch

-Sail Buddy for Apple Watch displays the same information as the iOS app.
+Sail Buddy for Apple Watch displays most of the same information as the iOS app.
 Swipe left or right to switch between information types.

 You can also control Sail Buddy via the watch, for instance, start/stop route tracking.
 Force-press the display to access the menu.